data-lessons/library-webscraping-DEPRECATED/_extras/xpath.md

-Oftentimes, the elements we are looking for on a page have no ID attribute or other uniquely identifying features, so the next best thing is to aim for neighboring elements that we can identify more easily and then use node relationships to get from those easy to identify elements to the target elements.
+Oftentimes, the elements we are looking for on a page have no ID attribute or other uniquely identifying features, so the next best thing is to aim for neighboring elements that we can identify more easily and then use node relationships to get from those easy-to-identify elements to the target elements.

 For example, the node tree image above has no uniquely identifying feature like an ID attribute.
 However, it is just below the section header "Navigating through the HTML node tree using XPath".